silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 9 - Program a Self Driving Vehicle - CAPSTONE - System Integration/README.md

 A package which includes definitions of the custom ROS message types used in the project.

 ### /ros/src/waypoint_loader/
-A package which loads the static waypoint data and publishes to /base_waypoints.
+A package which loads the static waypoint data and publishes to `/base_waypoints`.

 ### /ros/src/waypoint_follower/
-A package containing code from Autoware which subscribes to /final_waypoints and publishes target vehicle linear and angular velocities in the form of twist commands to the `/twist_cmd topic`.
+A package containing code from Autoware which subscribes to `/final_waypoints` and publishes target vehicle linear and angular velocities in the form of twist commands to the `/twist_cmd topic`.

 Details
 ---

+I. Perception

+Utilzing a camera the Udacity self-driving car "Carla" can use machine learning and deep learning methods to train a traffic light classifier to predict the traffic light state.
+In the simulator as long as the camera sees a traffic light, it can evaluate wheter it is Red, Yellow or Green.
+I choose to obey traffic laws, so when if we see a yellow light forinstance we will continue through the intersection and not speed up.
+A red light will require the vehicle to detect the red light and to begin a gentle deceleration.
+A Green light will mean to proceed through the interesection.

+II.
+Planner

+We can think of our waypoint planner as a HD Map with x, y coordinates easily determined.
+These pre-loaded coordinates of continuous points are what we define as 'waypoints'.
+The path planner will use these waypoints to determine our acceleration neccessary to maintain our desired target velocity between each waypoint line segment.
+Further, we will need to update our target velocity when information from perception subsystems, such as a Red or Green light are detected.
+If a Red light is detected we will want our vehicle to slow down and stop at the stopline of the intersection with the detected redlight.
+Calculating our distance between our current waypoint and target stopping waypoint we can calculate a deceleration curve to ensure our velocity decreases as we get closer to the intersection.
+Note we will need to apply a braking torque ~ 700 Newton-metres to hold the vehicle in place while stopped at the intersection.

+The planner will plan all actions for the car, assigning target velocities (angular and linear) to every waypoint ahead of the vehicle in the planned trajectory ahead.

+III.
+Controls

+Based on the inputs from the planner we are able to control the vehicles steering, throttle and braking.
+The goal of the vehicle is to follow the waypoints as planned.
+To prevent major oscilation or deviation from the path a PID controller is utilized to correctly operate the vehicle along the desired trajectory.
+By monitoring any error from our actual trajectory to the planned waypoint trajectory the PID controller can apply steering inputs.

+Further, based on input from perception and planning, if a intersection is detected with a green or red light, or a red light that turns green after already decelerating, the controller can accelerate/decelerate the vehicle at a comfortable rate of acceleration.
+Current velocity and target velocity will be monitored and corrected should the current velocity be too high or low from the target velocity.

 Results